creek-service/aggregate-template/README.md

 If using this template to create a new Creek Tutorial, then there are some additional steps required:

-1. Add the new repo to coveralls.io, noting the repo token.
+1. Add the new repo to coveralls.io
+   1. Enable "Leave comments"
+   2. Set "Coverage threshold for failure" to `80`
+   3. Set "Coverage decrease threshold for failure" to `1`
+   4. note the repo token.
 2. Customise the repositories settings in GitHub:
    1. General
         1. disable wiki
+        2. disable issues
-        2. enable discussions
+        3. enable discussions
+        4. disable projects
-        3. only allow squash merging
+        5. only allow squash merging
-        4. allow auto-merge
+        6. allow auto-merge
-        5. auto delete branches
+        7. auto delete branches
    2. Branches
        1. Protect main branch
            1. Require PR